Michigan Animal Neglect and Abuse Penalties

 Jill Fritz, the Michigan Director of the Humane Society of the United States, testified in support of these bills, points to research showing a link between animal abuse and other types of criminal behavior.
 She is quoted as saying, “Increasing these penalties will help address the clear danger that animal abusers pose to society at large.”

 The new legislation would also penalize breeders and pet shops for neglect or cruelty by increasing the maximum penalty of 4 years in prison allowed under current law.
-Charges against breeders and pet shops may be charged with conspiracy charges, in addition to animal protection charges, becuase it will be alleged that all of the employees were assisting one another in the crime.
+Charges against breeders and pet shops may be charged with conspiracy charges, in addition to animal protection charges, because the police will allege that all of the employees were assisting one another in the crime.